ABOUT THREE TREE ROOFING / ROOFING FAQs

 - Did they handle it in a timely fashion?

-- Take a look at photos of their work, does it look good to you?
+- Take a look at photos of their roofing projects, does it look good to you?

 - If they have pictures of active job-sites are the job-sites reasonably clean and organized?